How Susan Found Out She Was Being Abused

-During that time I had a medical situation happen to me where I had lost my home, my career and my finances and was working a job that was below my educational level and wasn’t quite feeling the same self-esteem level that I usually did and was at a vulnerable place.
-I was down on myself and this man showed interest in me as well as I did with him.
+During that time I had a medical situation happen to me where I lost my home, my career, and my finances and was working a job that was below my educational level and wasn’t quite feeling the same self-esteem level that I usually did and was at a vulnerable place.
+I was down on myself and this man showed interest in me as well as I did in him.
 He also had a great sense of humor.

 We started dating immediately and I felt excited that I met someone who seemed like a great guy.
-He was an engineer and my father was also an engineer before he retired, so they had a lot in common and my father had always commented on how those engineers are good solid people…so I thought maybe I had met a good man.
-We dated for 10 months and within that time I started slowly but surely be exposed to different parts of his personally.
+He was an engineer and my father was also an engineer before he retired, so they had a lot in common.
+My father had always commented on how those engineers are good solid people…so I thought maybe I had met a good man.
+We dated for 10 months and within that time I started slowly but surely being exposed to different parts of his personality.

-I wanted to deny many parts of some of the “Red Flags” that I saw, because I felt that I might have already fallen in love with him.
-I really didn’t want to face that there could be these flaws and then have to leave the relationship, when I thought I finally found the man of my dreams.
-I was in my 40’s and was never married before and the connection I felt with this man, felt more true than anything I felt before.
+I wanted to deny many parts of some of the “Red Flags” that I saw because I felt that I might have already fallen in love with him.
+I really didn’t want to face that there could be these flaws and then have to leave the relationship when I thought I finally found the man of my dreams.
+I was in my 40s and was never married before and the connection I felt with this man, felt truer than anything I felt before.

 There were so many wonderful things about this man.
-He was intelligent, loving, funny, charming, good-looking, nice body and we also had a sexual connection.
-During the Christmas of 2008 he asked me what would I like for Christmas and this meant the world to me, because I had not shared a Christmas with anyone in a long time and many of the Holiday Seasons had been rather lonely (This was 3 months into the relationship, before the red flags started showing).
+He was an intelligent, loving, funny, charming, good-looking, nice body and we also had a sexual connection.
+During the Christmas of 2008, he asked me what would I like for Christmas and this meant the world to me because I had not shared a Christmas with anyone in a long time and many of the Holiday Seasons had been rather lonely (This was 3 months into the relationship before the red flags started showing).

 I kept staying with him because I just wanted to believe that this man who I had met that evening still was the one and that he could change.
 I didn’t want to accept the fact that he became this “Other Person” at times…but the truth is…he had.